Sport sunglasses: Controlling light, enhancing performance

 All light, including outdoor sunlight, is composed of a variety of electromagnetic rays of different colours, determined by their wavelengths.

 Rays of violet, blue, green, yellow, orange and red light each have a specific wavelength, depending on colour.
-When combined, these coloured rays create white light.
+When combined, these rays create white light.

 With this ability to see with greater speed, accuracy, clarity and comfort, the athlete may have a key advantage over competitors.